Michkovy/Lentils/README.md

 list of text files within the specified directory and proceed to call its ```main()``` function with each file as input.
 This is essentially an automated single file input mode with the printout suppressed.
-Results are saved in the programs root folder in the csv formatted ```results.txt``` See below for information on the formatinglayout.
+Results are saved in the programs root folder in the csv formatted ```results.txt```.
 Note that this feature is still in early alpha.
 There are no provisions for LENTILS encountering a wrongly formatted file and how to deal with such an exception.
 At the moment LENTILS will simply exit batch mode if such a file is encountered.
 Further